felixzhaofelix/access-risk-advisor/README.md

 ## 👤 Author
 Built by Felix Zhao
-Designed for modular IAM development, security prototyping, and Spring Boot learning.
+Designed for modular IAM development and security prototyping